PauReigVaque/TEAMR_Project_268384_269035_268449/README.md

 Team R

+## What this project is about?

+A small project developed in 2 weeks for the final project of the Deep Learning Course 2025.
+Our project proposes a lightweight CNN inspired by MobileNetV2, and explores several possible improvements.
+The goal is to reach a test accuracy close to the best existing model on the same dataset — the VGG16 model, which achieves 89% accuracy.

 ## How to run the code

-To execute the code, you will need the images from the dataset.
-Since the dataset is too large, we were unable to upload it directly.
-Therefore, we recommend visiting the following page:
+This project was developed entirely in Google Colaboratory.
+Due to the large size of the dataset, we couldn’t include it directly in the repository.

+To run the notebook, you’ll first need to download the dataset manually from Kaggle:

 https://www.kaggle.com/datasets/pritpal2873/multiple-skin-disease-detection-and-classification

-which contains the original dataset we used in pur project.

-Once you have downloaded the dataset, follow these steps:

-  1. Create a main folder for the project in your Google Drive and place the code there.
-  2. Inside this folder, create another folder called `data` and place the different class folders from the dataset inside it.
+Steps to Run:

+  1. Clone the repository and open the notebook in an environment that supports Google Colab (e.g., Google Drive or your local machine with Jupyter/Colab integration).
+  2. Download the dataset from the Kaggle link above and place it inside a folder named `data` at the root of the project.
-  3. In the code, update the variable `p3_lab` to match the path to your project folder.
+  3. Update the path variable in the notebook to point to the correct location of the data folder.

-After completing these three steps, you should be able to run the code successfully.
+After completing these steps, you should be able to run the code successfully.

+## Disclaimer

+This project is provided for educational and research purposes only.
+We do not make any guarantees about the correctness, performance, or safety of the code.
+By using this repository, you agree that the authors are not responsible for any issues, damages, or losses that may arise from its use.

+Please use it at your own risk.